June 6-14, 2025

 Penn Square

-Kick off Water Week at Penn Square in Downtown Lancaster with free native trees, public art, and performances, and learn from the organizations working to protect our waterways.
+Kick off Water Week on First Friday at Penn Square in downtown Lancaster!
+Get a free native tree, and learn about how rewilding can help protect our waterways.

 Register